angular/angular/aio/content/guide/workspace-config.md

 You can select an alternate configuration by passing its name to the `--configuration` command line flag.

 You can also pass in more than one configuration name as a comma-separated list.
 For example, to apply both `stage` and `fr` build configurations, use the command `ng build --configuration stage,fr`.
 In this case,  the command parses the named configurations from left to right.
 If multiple configurations change the same setting, the last-set value is the final one.
+So in this example, if both `stage` and `fr` configurations set the output path the value in `fr` would get used.

 {@a build-props}